 Never used our online video editor before?
 It's easy, just visit app.clipchamp.com to create a free account and start editing your videos straight away.

 How to record a video

-First, start a Create project or open an existing project.
+First, Create a new video or open an existing one.
 Then:

 1. Click 'Webcam recording' in the 'Record & create' menu

 NOTE: if you click the button and nothing happens, try clicking away to another menu (e.g. the Text menu), then going back to the Add Media menu and trying again.